SBDI (The Connecticut School-Based Diversion Initiative)

 - Revise schools’ policies and practices to increase capacity for responding to themental health needs of all students

 SBDI was initially developed with grant funding from the John D. and Catherine T. MacArthur Foundation’s Mental Health/Juvenile Justice Action Network.
-SBDI implementation is jointly funded and overseen by the Judicial Branch Court Support Services Division (CSSD), the State Department of Education (SDE), the Connecticut Department of Children and Families (DCF), and the Department of Mental Health and Addiction Services (DMHAS).
+SBDI implementation is jointly funded and overseen by the Judicial Branch Court Support Services Division (CSSD), the State Department of Education (SDE), and the Department of Mental Health and Addiction Services (DMHAS).
 CHDI is the coordinating center for SBDI.

 For more information about SBDI, visit www.ctsbdi.org, read our IMPACT report, download our SBDI Toolkit, or contact Jeana Bracey.